geng007/Nanonitrator/4-swarm_learning/Readme.md

 - Script for the generation of the supplementary tables and statistics
 - Script for the neural network as used in the predictions

-For the documentation of the swarm learning software see https://github.com/HewlettPackard/swarm-learning